z3bg/iris/README.md

 Use external SQL DB instead of sqlite for better multi-application access to data?

 Use [GPGME](http://www.gnupg.org/related_software/gpgme) to integrate with PGP web of trust?
-Could provide a nice entry point to the Identifi WoT for many people.
+Could provide a nice entry point into the Identifi WoT for many people.

 Serialize in BSON to improve efficiency and enable embedded binary (images etc)?
+It's also a canonical format unlike JSON by default.